 Regular Overseas Payments

 Azimo does not let its customers make regular transfers yet.
-With TorFX, you can set up regular payments according to your needs.
+With TorFX, you can set up scheduled payments according to your needs.

 - Catch up on the World First awesome services and feature offerings